U.S. Lawmakers Introduce Bill to Combat AI Deepfakes

 In News

-United States House lawmakers, led by Representatives Madeleine Dean and Maria Salazar, have taken a significant step in addressing the rising concerns associated with AI deep fakes and voice clones.
+On January 10, U.S. Representatives Madeleine Dean and Maria Salazar introduced a bipartisan bill to address growing concerns around deepfakes and voice clones.
 Their collaborative effort resulted in the introduction of the No Artificial Intelligence Fakes Replicas and Unauthorized Duplications Act, also known as the No AI FRAUD Act, unveiled on January 10.
 This legislation aims to empower individuals with intellectual property rights, allowing them greater control over the use of their identifiable likeness and voice.

 Subscribe to our Newsletter